-So, save your work and then, when you randomize the information, save it as a different file.
-This way, you always have a fallback document should you find some information is no longer in the correct locations.
+So, save your work, and then, when you randomize the information, save it as a different file.
+This way, you always have a fallback document should you find some information is no longer in the correct location.

 Tips and Other Useful Information

 Before you go about following these steps for how to randomize a list in Excel, you will want to make sure to read through these tips and suggestions.
 This will help ensure you always have the highest quality experience whenever using the shuffle features within Excel (or using the application).

 It is easy to go kind of crazy with the shuffle feature.
 You might select the shuffle feature once and then click it again and again and again.
 You will receive different results every time, but you might also be throwing the rest of your spreadsheet out of whack.
 The RAND shuffle option is the best at avoiding this problem; but even then you want to shuffle information and then check the details after the first shuffle.